My JC Path: From international horseriding to mane-agement accounting

 More than you might think!
 Obviously having run my own business, I know the opportunities and challenges first-hand so I can truly empathise with our clients.
 Business owners appreciate it when their advisers have that in-depth understanding of the issues they’re dealing with, and I can offer added value in that respect.
 I also have specific experience of managing client expectations and deadlines through working with owners and training their horses.

 Good time management and planning are other skills you need in both careers.
-I plan for exams the same way I used to plan for a big event when I owned my business and had 10 horses to look after.
-The date is set, so I think about what stage I want to be at the day before, the week before - and work backwards from there to fit everything else around it.
+When competing, the date was set, so I thought about what stage I want to be at the day before, the week before - and work backwards from there to fit everything else around it.
 Competing also taught me how to deal with pressure!

 What do you enjoy most about your current role?